 Practical and tailored advice and support is provided to ECEC services by the Regulatory Authority through both reactive and proactive interactions.
-For example, Authorised Officer visits to services and associated follow up communications, contact through telephone and email services, attendance at meetings and forums.
+For example, authorised officer visits to services and associated follow up communications, contact through telephone and email services, attendance at meetings and forums.

-In particular, the assessment and rating process provides detailed guidance to each education and care service about their compliance and practice with clear, specific advice about the strengths and weaknesses identified.
-Authorised Officers also interact regularly with ECEC services in monitoring and investigating non-compliance.
-Part of this work involves the Authorised Officer providing guidance and support about how to comply or how to rectify detected non-compliance.
+In particular, the assessment and rating process provides detailed guidance to each ECEC service about their compliance and practice with clear, specific advice about the strengths and weaknesses identified.
+Authorised officers also interact regularly with ECEC services in monitoring and investigating non-compliance.
+Part of this work involves the Authorised officer providing guidance and support about how to comply or how to rectify detected non-compliance.
 These processes are explained in more detail on the following pages.

-Tailored support and advice is a critical aspect of the Regulatory Authority's role.11 In most cases, it also supports the Regulatory Authority to build positive relationships with the regulated community so services proactively seek assistance to prevent or quickly rectify problems, before children are seriously impacted.
+Tailored support and advice is a critical aspect of the Regulatory Authority's role.
+12 In most cases, it also supports the Regulatory Authority to build positive relationships with the regulated community so services proactively seek assistance to prevent or quickly rectify problems, before children are seriously impacted.
 In turn this reduces the need for further compliance or enforcement activity from the Regulatory Authority.

-Tailored advice and support for services
+Tailored support and advice for services